dart-lang/language/accepted/3.0/records/feature-specification.md

     field. *For example: `('pos', $1: 'named')` since the named field "$1" collides with the getter for the first positional field.*

+Let _R_ be a record expression that occurs in a constant context, or a record expression whose first token is `const`.
+In this case, each record field in _R_ occurs in a constant context.

 In order to avoid ambiguity with parenthesized expressions, a record with only a single positional field must have a trailing comma: